Skip to contents

 plot_annotation(tag_levels = 'A')

-For ASV_7 and ASV_72, it is clear in “A” that the 13C labeled isotope has a nice shift compared to the unlabeled 12C sources.
-Indeed, the resampling results summarized in “B” also show a clear distinction with non-overlapping confidence intervals.
+For ASV_7 and ASV_72, it is clear in panel A of Figure 5 that the 13C labeled isotope has a nice shift compared to the unlabeled 12C sources.
+Indeed, the resampling results summarized in panel B also show a clear distinction with non-overlapping confidence intervals.
 ASV_180, which had an EAF value close to zero shows a much smaller density shift between the unlabeled and labeled samples, and the resampling results show overlapping confidence intervals.

 ASV_100, on the other hand, shows a negative EAF value.
-In “A” we can see the peaks of the 13C do appear shifted left of the 12C, and although the confidence intervals do not overlap, we don’t expect to see lower 13C density values compared to 12C.
-In “A”, it appears two of the 13C lines abruptly end, which may be a sign that ASV_100 doesn’t occur in as many fractions as necessary.
+In panel A we can see the peaks of the 13C do appear shifted left of the 12C, and although the confidence intervals do not overlap, we don’t expect to see lower 13C density values compared to 12C.
+In panel A, it appears two of the 13C lines abruptly end, which may be a sign that ASV_100 doesn’t occur in as many fractions as necessary.

 The plot_feature_occurrence() function can be used to see how often a feature occurs in the samples and give some idea about whether they span the range of densities, are found in fractions close or far from one another, and how the calculated WAD value is affected by these occurrences.